UST-QuAntiL/qhana-plugin-runner/plugins/workflows/README.md

 ### Service Tasks

-QHAna plugins are represented as Service Tasks in the modeler.
+QHAna plugins (and plugin steps) are represented as Service Tasks in the modeler.
 Note: You can choose the name of the service task freely.

 ![Example Service Task](./docs/service-task.png)

-### Linking
+### Linking Plugin Tasks

 In order for the workflow plugin to know which QHAna plugin should be called when a token reaches the service task, set the Implementation option of the service task